JerryX1110/Robust-Video-Object-Segmentation/README.md

 ## Q&A

 ## Acknowledgement ❤️
-Firstly, the author would like to thank Rex for his insightful viewpoints about VOS during e-mail discussion!
-Also, this work is built upon CFBI.
+This work is built upon CFBI.
 Thanks to the author of CFBI to release such a wonderful code repo for further work to build upon!

 ## Welcome to comments and discussions!!
 Xiaohao Xu: <xxh11102019@outlook.com>